Come face-to-face with Tasmania’s incredible wild native animals

-Come face-to-face with our resident Tasmanian devils in four unique habitat areas, and have a nose-to-nose encounter with a devil in our innovative Devil Den.
-See delightful little eastern quolls and brushtail possums, and hand feed our gentle wallabies, kangaroos and pademelons as you wander over two kilometres of nature trails, using our self-guided map and bird and animal checklists.
+Come face-to-face with our Tasmanian devils in four unique habitat areas, and have a nose-to-nose encounter with a devil in our innovative Devil Den.
+See brushtail possums, hand feed our gentle wallabies, kangaroos and pademelons as you wander over two kilometres of nature trails, using our self-guided map and bird and animal checklists.

 We strongly recommend that you join our expert guides at one of our regular devil feeding presentations and also on a guided nature walk when they literally bring the bush alive with the wild creatures that live around the Unzoo.
 Keep watch for foraging echidnas, bandicoots, wombats or the elusive antechinus.

 Our birds are special too.
 The Birds of the Bush presentation offers a chance to hand feed wild parrots and honeyeaters while around the Unzoo we have identified nearly 100 species (about 10 per cent of Australia’s bird species) on the property.